 The same is true if you haven’t yet clarified your thoughts about the value proposition of your product or service.
 Your copywriter is going to struggle to articulate them in your first draft copy without first doing some messaging work with you.

-There are three overarching elements that you can consider as you put together your feedback notes.
+There are three overarching elements that you can consider as you put together your feedback notes or prepare for a feedback session.
 By understanding the differences, you can be that bit more accurate about which elements you need your copywriter to work on.

 First, messaging.
 If you had to summarise the point of your blog post in a few words, what would it be?
 What’s the key takeaway you want people to get from your website copy?
 If these aren’t correct, then nothing else will be so it’s important to get them right – ideally before the writing even starts.

 Structure is about how the key elements of your copy are laid out.
-This might be the order that you tackle your main points in a blog post, the way you segment your services on your website home page, or simply how copy-heavy different elements are.
+This might be the order that you tackle your main points in a blog post, the way you segment your services on your website home page, or simply how copy-heavy different elements of your white paper are.

 Finally, tone is about the actual words used and the impression they give about the brand’s personality, levels of formality and so on.
-Are you asking people to ‘check out our sizzling deals’ or ‘take a look at our exclusive offers’, for example.
+It’s whether you’re asking people to ‘check out our sizzling deals’ or ‘take a look at our exclusive offers’, for example.

 There are two general types of feedback.
-Broad feedback is an overarching thought about, for example, the angle of your blog post not quite being right.
+Broad feedback might be your overarching thought about, for example, the angle of your blog post not quite being right.
 Perhaps the copywriter has taken one point that you made in the briefing and built too heavily on it, skewing the overall feel of the piece.

 In this case, a conversation might be the easiest way to give your amends.
 It’ll mean they can ask more probing questions to get to the bottom of why the first draft isn’t quite working.

 But sometimes broad feedback isn’t helpful.
-If you think the tone is “too formal”, for example, it’s helpful to highlight words and phrases in the copy that demonstrate this.
+If you think the tone is “too formal”, for example, it’s helpful to highlight words and phrases in the copy that demonstrate this, making notes in the document.
 As we’ve said, your understanding of what formal looks like might be different to your copywriter’s.

 When it comes to adding feedback into a first draft copy document, there are two different options, which we’d suggest using together.
 This applies for any text based document, whether you’re using Google Docs (as we do) or Word or something else.

 The first is the comments function.
-This allows you to highlight a sentence or paragraph and say things like “too wordy” or “can we give an example here” without having to do any rewriting.
+This allows you to highlight a sentence or paragraph and say something like “too wordy” or “can we give an example here?” without having to do any rewriting.
 Remember that you’re paying your copywriter for a reason, so don’t do more work than you have to.

 And if you are entering into a longer term relationship with a copywriter or copywriting agency, then highlighting what you like – as well as what you don’t – is very useful too.

-Most copywriters will build in a couple of amends stages as standard, depending on the size, complexity and importance of a project.
+Most copywriters and copywriting agencies will build in a couple of amends stages into each project as standard, depending on the size, complexity and importance of a project.
 By being as clear and as detailed as you can in the first round of amends, you should find that by the second round you’re down to much more minor tweaks.

 If your copy is being designed in some way – for example, if you’ve commissioned a website or brochure – you might want to ask your copywriter to give the content a final once over at the design proof stage.
 This allows them to catch any errors that might have crept in and potentially help you adjust the length of the copy to fit the design, if that’s needed.